How the Yandex Direct auction works

 Determining click price

-If there are five advertisers competing for premium placement impressions and they bid 10, 7, 5, 3, and 2 RUB respectively for the keyword in question, then the ads of the four advertisers with the highest bids will be served in the block, provided that their quality coefficients and CTR forecast values are the same.
-The number of clicks on ads and the average cost of such clicks will depend on the advertiser’s position in the block:
+If there are five ads with the same quality coefficients and CTR forecast values, and they are competing for 4 premium placement impressions (in non-expanded formats) with bids of 10, 7, 5, 3 and 2 RUB respectively for the keyword in question, then the ads with the highest bids will be served in the section.
+The number of clicks on ads and the average cost of such clicks will depend on the advertiser’s location in the section:

-Click price, however, is not calculated separately based on whether a click is "baseline" or "additional".
-Yandex.Direct calculates the average CPC based on the principle that the main traffic should not get more expensive as one ascends into higher positions.
-When calculating click price, Yandex.Direct uses clickability coefficients for ad block positions.
+Bids not calculated separately based on whether a click is "baseline" or "additional," however.
+Yandex Direct calculates the average bid based on the principle that the main share of traffic should not get more expensive as one ascends into higher display locations.
+When calculating click price, Yandex Direct uses the clickability coefficients for display positions.
 This coefficient is not constant; it changes over time and in relation to different search terms.

 - How click price (CPC) is calculated

-The CTR forecast for ads in the block will be used to calculate click price.
+The CTR forecast for ads in the section will be used to calculate click price.
 If bids and quality coefficients are the same across all ads, then the ad with the highest CTR forecast will get the top position.

-The four positions in the ad block have the following clickability coefficients (X1 = 1, X2 = 0.85, X3 = 0.75, X4 = 0.65).
+The four display positions in the placement section have the following clickability coefficients: X1 = 1, X2 = 0.85, X3 = 0.75, X4 = 0.65.
 Five ads participate in an auction with keyword bids of 10, 7, 5, 3, and 2 RUB.
 The CTR forecasts for the impression in question are as follows: CTR1 = CTR3 = CTR4 = CTR5 = 10%, CTR2 = 12% (provided that the quality coefficients are the same).

 The number one advertiser will get the first position.
 Their ad will get the maximum possible traffic for the given keyword.
 Every click on that ad will cost 7 rubles.